havocp/xsbt-wiki/Tasks.md

 3. Tasks produce values.
 Other tasks can access a task's value with the `map` and `flatMap` methods.
 4. The `flatMap` method allows dynamically changing the structure of the task graph.
 Tasks can be injected into the execution graph based on the result of another task.
 5. There are ways to handle task failure, similar to `try/catch/finally`.
-6. Each task has access to its own Logger that by default persists the logging for that task at a more verbose level than is shown initially on the screen.
+6. Each task has access to its own Logger that by default persists the logging for that task at a more verbose level than is initially printed to the screen.

 These features are discussed in detail in the following sections.
 The context for the code snippets will be either the body of a `Build` object in a [[Full Configuration]] or an expression in a `build.sbt` [[Basic Configuration]].